Exterior Painting Cost

 Exterior Paint vs Exterior Coating

-They are also cheap to buy with exterior paint cost ranging from £2 to £8 per litre.
-While it is aesthetically pleasing, it is not as durable as exterior coatings, and also requires a lot more maintenance.
+It is also relatively cheap to buy, with exterior paint costs ranging from £2 to £8 per litre.
+While it is aesthetically pleasing, it is not as durable as exterior coatings and also requires a lot more maintenance.

 paintingexteriorwalls3